 Wrong.
 Here’s why.

-Though (seemingly) cheaper, most laser marking machines from Amazon are low quality.
+Though (seemingly) cheaper, most laser etching machines from Amazon are low quality.
 Often, they’re imported from foreign factories where exploited laborers build them from cheap plastic materials.
 To save on costs, they use weaker lasers, with fiber coupling that degrade over time, causing power loss and premature failure in the fiber core.
 This, combined with “knock-off” design software means you’ll likely have a difficult time getting your designs to work.

 People who have purchased these lasers complain they don’t perform as advertised.
 Though the company may say their product can cut/engrave to a depth of over .040” on any metal, this doesn’t apply to EVERY material and may take exceedingly long to accomplish depths of even .07”.
-Inferior lasers will struggle marking harder surfaces than softer surfaces of the same thickness, and have particular difficulty producing the desired smoothness or texture.
+Inferior lasers will struggle etching harder surfaces than softer surfaces of the same thickness, and have particular difficulty producing the desired smoothness or texture.

 Laser power matters for high-quality marks.
 Companies usually advertise the wattage of their lasers with figures ranging between 20W-100W.
 However, some sneaky companies might advertise “1800mW” – a detail that’s easy to miss.